aurelia/documentation/English/docs.md

 <markdown-editor value.two-way="markdown"></markdown-editor>
 ```

 In order to optimize performance and minimize CPU and memory usage, you can alternatively leverage the `.one-time` binding command to flow data from the view-model into the view "one time".
-This will happen during the initial binding phase, after which no synchronization will occur.
+This will happen during the initial binding phase, after which, no synchronization will occur.

 <h4 id="event-modes"><a href="#event-modes">delegate, trigger & call</a></h4>